hannahscovill/study-guide-ppl/docs/2_systems.md

 It looks twisted because needs to take more of a "bite" from the air closer to the nose because it's moving more slowly

-The faster the edge of the propeller is traveling, the more drag it's producing Big planes add blades instead of longer propellers
+The faster the edge of the propeller is traveling, the more drag it's producing Big planes add blades instead of longer propellers because the edges approach the speed of sound and get much less efficient

 ## Powerplant
 Engine!!